andyhorn/simple_routes/README.md

 Because this route is a "data route," we must provide it with an instance of its route data class when navigating.
 More on this in the [Navigation](#navigation) section.

-Please note that the `parameters`, `query`, and `extra` overrides are entirely optional, depending on your use-case.
+Please note that the `Map<Enum, String> parameters`, `Map<Enum, String?> query`, and `Object? extra` overrides are entirely optional, depending on your needs.

+##### Parameters
+Any values supplied in the `parameters` map will be mapped to the route template.
+For example, the `userId` value will be mapped to the `:userId` segment in the route path.

+##### Query
+Any values supplied in the `query` map will be added to the route as URL-encoded query parameters.
+For example, a `query` value of `{'search': 'some query'}` will be added to the route as `?search=some%20query`.

+##### Extra
+The `extra` property is a catch-all for any additional data you may need to pass to your route.
+This can be any object and will be added to the `GoRouterState` object for the route.

 ### Child routes

-To define a route that is a child of another route, implement the `ChildRoute` interface, providing the parent route type and overriding the `parent` property.
+To define a route that is a child of another route, implement the `ChildRoute` interface.

 ```dart
 class UserDetailsRoute extends DataRoute<UserRouteData> implements ChildRoute<UserRoute> {